Residential Addiction Treatment Program

 - Sober-living residence

-A residential treatment center provides space and distance from triggers while you’re recovering from drug or alcohol addiction.
+A residential treatment center provides space and distance from triggers while you recover from drug or alcohol addiction.
 You live at an inpatient drug rehab, attending addiction treatment during the day and sleeping in onsite residences at night.
-Some inpatient treatment centers offer private rooms, but the majority provide semi-private rooms that you share with a roommate.
+Some inpatient treatment centers offer private rooms.
+The majority provide semi-private rooms that you share with a roommate.

-By living at the facility, you have more access to caregivers, doctors, and therapists.
+By living at a treatment facility like the ones Vogue has in Las Vegas, Phoenix, and Los Angeles, you have more access to caregivers, doctors, and therapists.
 You also have the opportunity to grow closer to peers in recovery and further process issues and teachings from the day.
 With 24-hour monitoring and support, you’re able to keep addiction recovery as your focus.
-Because an inpatient treatment center is such a structured, supportive environment, many people find it is most conducive to sobriety.
+Because an inpatient treatment center is such a structured, supportive environment, many people find that it makes the earliest days of sobriety easier.

-Inpatient rehab for drug and alcohol addiction is often a transformative experience for people.
-They gain the tools they need for long-term recovery and find themselves in a better position to stay sober.
+Inpatient rehab for drug and alcohol addiction is often a transformative experience.
+You can gain the tools you need for long-term recovery and get in a better position to stay sober.
 Intensive time with treatment professionals and peers in recovery creates the groundwork for a caring support system.